 We collected total 10027 unique interventions and 4554 unique conditions from clinical trials which have serious adverse events arms.
-Specifically, 2263 unique interventions and 1525 unique conditions are observed from clinical trials which have “Death” in their trials’ serious adverse events arms.
+Specifically, 2263 unique interventions and 1525 unique conditions are observed from clinical trials which have “Death” in their serious adverse events arms.
 Table 2 groups clinical trials based on their target conditions.
 The average incidence and prevalence in trials of patient’s death in each of the trial groups were summarized.

-The top 20 conditions in terms of death prevalence are anaplastic_astrocytoma, which is a rare malignant brain tumor at 83.33% recurrent_uterine_sarcoma is recurrent uterine cancers, such cancers are malignant and rare, representing at 71.43%ischemic_stroke and recurrent_small_cell_lung_cancer are at 60.00%.
-However, from average incidence, the top 3 are multiple_myeloma_and_plasma_cell_neoplasm at 43.74%, myelodysplastic_syndromes at 32.02%, lymphoma at 27.93%, means higher percentage of patients are affected to Death.
+The top 20 conditions in terms of death prevalence are anaplastic_astrocytoma, which is a rare malignant brain tumor at 83.33%, recurrent_uterine_sarcoma is recurrent uterine cancers, such cancers are malignant and rare, representing at 71.43%, ischemic_stroke and recurrent_small_cell_lung_cancer are at 60.00%.
+However, from average incidence, the top 3 are multiple_myeloma_and_plasma_cell_neoplasm at 43.74%, myelodysplastic_syndromes at 32.02%, lymphoma at 27.93%, trials with these 3 conditions have higher percentage of patients are affected to Death.

-2: Top trial targeted disease conditions that associated with patient’s death
+Table 2: Top trial targeted disease conditions that associated with patient’s death (based on serious adverse event)